 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to the acquisition accounting, including controls over management's valuation of the customer relationships and proprietary data intangible assets.
 These procedures also included, among others (i) reading the purchase agreement and (ii) testing management's process for developing the fair value estimate of the customer relationships and proprietary data acquired.
 Testing management's process included (i) evaluating the appropriateness of the relief from royalty and multi-period excess valuation methods used by management; (ii) testing the completeness and accuracy of data provided by management; and (iii) evaluating the reasonableness of the significant assumptions used by management related to certain forecasted cash flows assumptions and discount rates.
 Evaluating the reasonableness of certain forecasted cash flows assumptions for customer relationships and proprietary data involved considering (i) the company specific factors and the past performance of the acquired business; (ii) the consistency with external market and industry data; and (iii) whether the assumptions were consistent with evidence obtained in other areas of the audit.
-Professionals with specialized skill and knowledge were used to assist in evaluating the appropriateness of the relief from royalty and multi-period excess valuation methods and the reasonableness of certain significant assumptions related to the forecasted cash flows and discount rate assumptions.
+Professionals with specialized skill and knowledge were used to assist in evaluating the appropriateness of certain significant assumptions related to the forecasted cash flows and discount rate assumptions.